Registration is now open for our December showcase

 • Every day our Libribot matches over 180,000 active wants with the search lists of over 18,000 registered users and subscribers.
 Links to your showcase items will be emailed directly to interested collectors.

-A brand new, custom built, book fair system
+A sophisticated, custom built, book fair system

 • The Virtual Showcase provides powerful search tools using flexible unlimited, multi-lingual categories and tags.